Applications are now closed

 One of the main principles of the Centre is the open exchange of scientific knowledge and skills across the many disciplines involved in cancer science, creating a culture of continuous learning and development for all members.
 In keeping with this aim, the Centre also supports a broad programme of formal education and training designed to nurture the next generation of cancer researchers and clinicians.
-We will fund up to 5 Clinical Research Training Fellowships for 2021 covering an exciting range of studies, mapped onto a subset of our Programmes, as listed below under PhD projects available for 2021.
+We will fund up to 5 Clinical Research Training Fellowships for 2024.

 We invite applications from UK, EU and non-EU students who have completed their clinical training.
 Please ensure you meet the entrance requirements and follow the application processes detailed below.